HBR Guide to Emotional Intelligence (HBR Guide Series)

 has_only_one_condition_option? true

-* Recognize your own EQ strengths and weaknesses
+Determine your emotional intelligence strengths and weaknesses

 Arm yourself with the advice you need to succeed on the job, with the most trusted brand in business.
 Packed with how-to essentials from leading experts, the HBR Guides provide smart answers to your most pressing work challenges.